What Does Full Coverage Auto Insurance Actually Cover?

 • Reducing optional insurance coverage on an older vehicle

-Comparing costs and coverage options across multiple companies may seem like a chore, but it's one of the best ways to know that you’re getting the best deal on the coverage types you need.
+Comparing costs and coverage options across multiple companies may seem like a chore, but it’s one of the best ways to know you’re getting the best deal on the coverage types you need.

-FAQs about full coverage auto insurance
+FAQs about full coverage car insurance

-What is the difference between full coverage and comprehensive?
+What is full coverage car insurance?

 Bottom line

-• You could save up to $500 with some companies
+• You could save up to $600 with some companies

 • Compare dozens of providers in under 5 minutes